Static Performances of Timber- and Bamboo-Concrete Composite Beams: A Critical Review of Experimental Results

 3.4.2.
 Comparison of Shear Capacity and Stiffness

 Fig. (24) presents the normalized shear strength comparison of the BCC and the TCC system.
-In this comparison, the shear strength (Fmax) of each composite is divide by the corresponding total cross-sectional area (the sum of the cross-sectional area of concrete and timber/glubam).
+In this comparison, the shear strength (Fmax) of each composite is divided by the corresponding total cross-sectional area (the sum of the cross-sectional area of concrete and timber/glubam).
 Then this distributed pressure over the cross-section is normalized.
 For this purpose, the ratio of the area of the glubam/timber to the total area of the corresponding composites is determined.
 Then the ratio of cross-sectional area of glubam beam of the BCC (the ratio of the cross-sectional area the glubam beam to the total cross-sectional area of the glubam-concrete composite) is taken as a reference to determine the relative equivalent area of the timber in the TCC.
 In this way, a relative value of the timber cross-section to the glubam cross-section is determined.
 This value is used to determine the normalized shear strength by dividing the distributed shear force by this value.
 This is an effort to minimize the strength capacity difference due to the size effect of the specimen.
 Therefore, it could give the load-carrying capacity of the glubam to the equivalent area of the timber beam.
 The difference, therefore, somehow will be mainly attributed to the material property.

 |Fig. (23).
 Failure mode of folded metal plate connection.|